 Isn’t it interesting how our closest bonds are formed differently, and new ones are found during times of crisis?
 Does it kick you to think about this?
-This is because I got a kick out of it.
-Don’t worry; your curiosity won’t last long as the novel I’m reviewing this time won’t disappoint.
-Leave The World Behind by Rumaan Alam explores how relationships are reshaped at the moment and the complexities of race, class, parenthood, and many more.
-Let’s find out.
+Even if you think of it; your curiosity won’t last long as this time I’ve come up with a new novel titled, “Leave The World Behind by Rumaan Alam” which explores how relationships are reshaped at the moment and the complexities of race, class, parenthood, and many more.

 It is a riveting story about what the world looks like when it’s ending, not unlike the world we live in now, Leave the World Behind is elegant, sensual, thrilling, and stressful.
 It offers a compelling analysis of race, class, and family.
 Leave the World Behind explores how our strongest bonds are reshaped and unexpected ones are formed during times of crisis.